-In the instant case, appellant does not allege that the district court relied on impalpable or highly suspect evidence or that the relevant statute is unconstitutional.
-Further, we note, and appellant concedes, that the sentence imposed was well within the parameters provided by the relevant statute.
-See NRS 453.3385(3).
-Accordingly, we conclude that the sentence imposed does not constitute cruel and unusual punishment and that the district court did not abuse its discretion.
+In the instant case, appellant does not allege that the district court relied on impalpable or highly suspect evidence or that the relevant statutes are unconstitutional.
+Further, we note that the sentence imposed was within the parameters provided by the relevant statutes.
+See NRS 453.336(2)(a); NRS 193.130(2)(e).
+Accordingly, we conclude that the sentence imposed does not constitute cruel and unusual punishment.